Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    > Note: When prompted, enter an arbitrary password that will be assigned to the **azureadm** user, which you will use to sign in to the operating system of the Azure VM.

+   The supplied password must be between 6-72 characters long and must satisfy at least 3 of password complexity requirements from the following:
+   - Contains an uppercase character
+   - Contains a lowercase character
+   - Contains a numeric digit
+   - Contains a special character
+   - Control characters are not allowed

    > Note: Wait until the provisioning completes.
 This should take about 3 minutes.

 ### Task 2: Deploy Azure Bastion